EpistasisLab/Aliro/README.md

   cd $PROJECT_ROOT/
   python -m ai.ai -v -n 2
   ```
-  - Note: if `docker attach pennai_lab_1`, use `docker container ps` to get the name of the lab container
+  - Note: If `docker exec -it "pennai_lab_1" /bin/bash ` returns 'Error: no such container', use `docker container ps` to get the name of the lab container
   - Note: `docker attach pennai_lab_1` will attach to the lab container, but if the last command run by the startup script was not bash it will appear to hang.

 3. **Connect to the website**